HBAMITHKUMARA/Angular_App/README.md

 # Angular App

-### This project has working code snippets of angular and bootstrap components.
+### This project has working code snippets of angular and bootstrap components
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

 ## Development server